-Creation Meditation involves both meditation (25 min) and creative expression (60 min).
+Creation Meditation invites you to meditate (25 min) and express creatively what is arising from within (60 min).
 Meditation helps create spaciousness within, cultivating greater access to deeper parts of your being.
 Non-judgmental creative expression is a process of listening and allowing.
 It’s a practice of giving outer expression to the inner experience.

 Furthermore, most spiritual disciplines insist on evolving into higher states of consciousness by controlling or denying your desires and experiences of the senses.
 However, this practice teaches that you cannot experience complete liberation while restricting any part of your being.

 Most importantly, this is a spiritual practice of:

 • observing life as it is, without changing it.

 • studying the microcosm (your inner world) in order to realize the macrocosm (the universe).

 • developing the ability to experience that which is subtle.